World's Best Ski Resort Bars

 If you're not in your ski boots when you visit Rafters, you'll definitely feel out of place!
 Situated in the top level (or in the rafters as one could say) of the main Day Lodge at Red Mountain, Rafters is chock full of old-world vibes and the perfect spot for a craft beer with new (and old) friends.
 The 19th century timber framing throughout, low-key club-house feel, friendly bartenders, and large communal picnic tables makes you feel like you're a real part of the local 'Old Bastards Ski Club'.
 The fare is good honest comfort food, the beers are cold, and the live bands provide the perfect setting to extend your après well into the evening.
 Just don't hit your head on the beam on the way out!

 One of the most unique ski resort bars in the world has to be the après ski train in Andermatt.
-Home to the longest après ski train journey in Switzerland, it is the perfect way to end your day after making the ski from Andermatt to Disentis.
-Sit back with a nice cold local beer and enjoy the stunning mountain views; it is definitely a must when in Andermatt, just be sure to plan your decent with the departing trains as to not miss a spot at the bar.
+Home to the longest après ski train journey in Switzerland, it is the perfect way to end your day and the best way to get back from Disentis back to Andermatt (or the reverse).
+Sit back with a nice cold local beer and enjoy the stunning mountain views as they roll on by.
+The après train is definitely a must when in Andermatt, just be sure to plan your decent with the departing trains so you don't miss a spot in the bar carriage.
 Best of all, the train ticket is included in your ski pass!

 As you make your way down your final run after a long day skiing in Zermatt, you're almost instinctively drawn to the weathered ski shack that is Hennu Stall.
 It's hard not to miss the pumping après scene that spills out across the piste; the trail of abandoned skis and poles, and revellers with their ski boots partially unbuckled and fists pumping to classic 80's disco tunes.
 Try your luck with a Jäger-filled shot-ski, or stay a little longer and dance the evening away to the in-house DJ.
 It's a sight to be seen and an experience not to be missed in Zermatt.